Estimates for the empirical distribution along a geodesic in first-passage percolation: Introduction

-First-passage percolation has been a central object of study in probability theory since it was originally introduced by Hammersley and Welsh \cite{hamm-wels-65} nearly sixty years ago as a model of the flow of fluid through a porous medium.
-It also arises naturally in a number of other settings, the most relevant of which for our purpose is as defining a random psuedo-metric on $\bbZ^d$.
-The model is constructed by attaching to each edge between nearest-neighbor sites on $\bbZ^d$ a random non-negative weight, the collection of which we will assume to be i.i.d..
-The distance between two sites is then the infimum of the weights collected by the self-avoiding nearest-neighbor paths connecting those two sites.
-Finite minimizing paths between two sites, called geodesics, exist under mild hypotheses on the weights.
+First-passage percolation (FPP) has been a important object of study in probability theory since it was originally introduced by Hammersley and Welsh \cite{HW65} nearly sixty years ago as a model of the flow of a fluid through a porous medium.
+It also arises naturally in a number of other settings, the most relevant of which for our purpose is in defining a random pseudo-metric on the vertices of a graph.
+For a recent account of research in FPP, we refer the reader to the survey \cite{ADH17}.